Nature-Positive

 Evaluation of Inactive Mines From a Biodiversity Perspective

-The ecosystem of an inactive mine consists mainly of terrestrial ecosystems, such as forests and grasslands, and aquatic eco-systems, such as streams and rivers.
-To achieve nature-positive, we first analyzed the terrestrial ecosystem condition from a vegetation perspective at 19 inactive mines for which location-area information was available.
-As a result, the inactive mines evaluated this time were broadly classified into three types: (1) natural forests, (2) natural forests and planted forests, and (3) planted forests and grasslands.
+The ecosystem of an inactive mine consists mainly of terrestrial ecosystems, such as forests and grasslands, and aquatic ecosystems, such as streams and rivers.
+To achieve nature-positive, we first analyzed the terrestrial ecosystem condition based on location-area information.

 Other Initiatives for Environmental Conservation